MalkoKai/dice_roller/README.md

 1. Select your desired dice type from the menu
 2. Choose the number of dice (1-10)
 3. Add a modifier to your dice roll
-4. Tap the roll button
+4. Tap the roll button (or Shake your device)
 5. View results and history

 ---